konris87/febio_exporter/README.md

 The scripts are compatible with Python 3.8.

 # Author and Contributors
-- Author: Dimitar Stanev
+- Authors: Dimitar Stanev, Konstantinos Risvas
-- Contributors: Konstantinos Filip, Konstantinos Risvas
+- Contributors: Konstantinos Filip

 # License